Rubén Blades Biography

 Todos Vuelven logo

-2009 marks the 25th anniversary of the still revolutionary Buscando America.
+2009 marked the 25th anniversary of the still revolutionary Buscando America.

 Blades en la conversación manifestó también su satisfacción porque la Universidad de Harvard le ha anunciado que colocará toda su historia y producción en la Biblioteca de la institución.